samekh93/perc/_posts/2017-02-01-brandy-williams-save-the-date.markdown

 Join us back at Sekhet-Maat Lodge for an evening reception with a cash bar, a delightful spread of food and ritual.

 **Tickets:**

-*ALL ARE WELCOME - All events held under the auspices of Psyche-Eros Chapter are held in support of all races and ethnicities and support every individual's right to express themselves in regards to sex, gender identity, and sexual orientation*

 20.00 in advance
 25.00 at the door